covering all aspects of wedding planning

-The most basic thing first- what kind of wedding do you want?
-It doesn’t need to be a specific choice, you can keep it vague and go for a ‘mood’.
+The most basic thing first.
 Do you want a city chic, vintage, traditional, quirky or even just simple ceremony in the countryside – have an idea in your head because it will help you in the long run.
 As a wedding photographer in north Wales it helps me if I have an idea of what you are planning.

 Venues, hair stylists, photographers, make-up artists and videographers all book up really early.
 You don’t want to leave these decisions too late, and miss out on your favourite.

 Weddings are not cheap.
 I guess you probably already know that.
-You need to sit down as a couple and work out what you want to spend.
 Some things you can DIY, some things though you really need to hire the best professionals you can afford.
 Photographers for instance (yes I know, I am one), do you want to trust this ‘once in a lifetime’ event to the cheapest quote?
 Same goes for dresses, make-up and even wedding entertainment.
 The old saying ‘you get what you pay for’ has never been truer.
-Why not have a free consultation with the wedding planner Helen from Perfectly Planned By Helen about budgeting.

 Opinions are like heads- everyone has one.
 Be prepared for your family friends and even strangers to offer you advice on what’s best for you.
 My advice is to listen to it with a smile, say thank you (you don’t want to be rude right!) and then carry on with what YOU want.

 Why not get in someone who’s been there, done that, and has a proven record in arranging fabulous weddings.
-They’ll have supplier contacts at their fingertips, and maybe even be able to get you better deals.
 They will also be able to give you so many great ideas that you may not have thought of yourself.
 Plus, they can be there on the wedding day to make sure everything runs smoothly, leaving you to enjoy your day.